List of British films of 2021

 2021 saw the death of director Michael Apted.

 This article lists feature-length British films and full-length documentaries that have their premiere in 2021 and were at least partly produced by the United Kingdom.
 It does not feature short films, medium-length films, made-for-TV films, pornographic films, filmed theater, VR films or interactive films, nor does it include films screened in previous years that had official release dates in 2021.

 British films box office

-The highest-grossing British films released in 2021, by domestic box office gross revenue, are as follows:
+The highest-grossing independent British films released in 2021 according to the British Film Institute, by domestic box office gross revenue, are as follows: